taewanHwang/Hello-World/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing to Hello-World

-Thank you for considering contributing to this project!
+Thank you for your interest in contributing!

-## How to Contribute
+## Guidelines

-1. Fork the repository
+- Fork the repository and create your branch from 'feature-update'.
-2. Create a new branch for your change
-3. Make your changes
-4. Ensure all tests pass
+- Ensure your code follows the style conventions of the project.
+- Add tests for any new functionality.
-5. Submit a pull request
+- Submit a pull request with a clear description of your changes.

-Please ensure your code follows the coding standards and include relevant tests and documentation.
-We appreciate your effort!
+- Be respectful and constructive in code reviews and discussions.